courtneyjkeeler/grex-telescope.github.io/docs/software/snap.md

 found [here](https://github.com/GReX-Telescope/gateware/releases).
 Grab the latest fpg file, and you're good to go - no reason to recompile it.

+## SNAP Golden Image

+To document the steps that are performed before shipping a box, here are the steps to program the golden (bootstrapping) image:

+Set switch S1 on the SANP so that switches 2 and 5 are set to on.
+(In the on position, the switches are moved towards the edge of the PCB).
+The other switches on S1 should be off.
+This allows the SNAP to utilize the nonvolatile flash memory.

+To flash this storage device, you need the free Vivado Lab Edition and the expensive Xilinx Platform Cable.

+In VLE, under `tools` go to `Add configuration memory device`.
+Use the memory device `n25q256-3.3v-spi-x1_x2_x4`.
+Unplug programmer before rebooting.
+All done!
+A reboot should start blinking some LEDs and the ethernet should get a DHCP address (if it's plugged in).

 ## TAPCP and the Raspberry Pi

 The gateware we've built for the SNAP board includes a small CPU called the MicroBlaze